 The WMSC is holding elections for the following seats for a one-session term:

-- one representative each for 2nd, 3rd, 4th years from Swansea medical school
+- one representative each for 2nd and 3rd years from Swansea medical school

-- one representative for 5th year from Cardiff medical school
+- two representatives for 1st year from Cardiff medical school

 - one intercalating representative from Cardiff medical school.